Creating a more efficient marching band rehearsal – Corey's Commentary

 Band Directors, find ways to maximize performance and rest time during the show.
 The cardiovascular nature of this activity can take a toll on the performers.
 The winds and percussion do not play and move for every second of a show.
 Neither should the entire guard.
 Utilize small squads of the guard from time to time, especially when one section of the winds or percussion are being featured as well.
 Find balance in the routine and use.

 Color Guard instructors, it is okay to write simple flag (or rifle, etc.) routines for a portion of the show.
 As Sara Gray (a Winterguard Adjudicator) has suggested- routines should be written FOR the music.
 If a simple routine matches musically, then allow the music to guide your choreography.
 Having the team do 16 counts of excellently executed drop-spins into a dramatic toss while leading to a major impact point in the winds and percussion is appropriate and more visually effective.
 Visual energy and musical energy must move together.

 Guard Staff: Remember Your Guard Members

-A common problem of Guard routines designed for high school programs is that the choreography is overwritten.
-Groups attempt to perform movements that the students are not comfortable in doing.
+A common problem with Guard routines designed for high school programs is that the choreography is overwritten.
+Groups attempt to perform movements that the students are not comfortable doing.
 Staff members will simply say “they will do better once we clean it.”
-Some times, yes, they do improve.
+Sometimes, yes, they do improve.
 But many times, they do not find success.
 Just because Carolina Crown’s guard executed this amazing trick does not mean the 9th graders on your team can do it as well.